 Amazon Prime Day 2018 begins July 16 & will run an extra 6 hours

 This year's Prime Day starts 12:00 p.m.
-PT next Monday and run for 36 hours.
+PT next Monday and will last six hours longer than last year.

 Amazon’s 2018 Prime Day — the once-a-year event where Amazon offers exclusive deals to its Prime members — will kick off at 12:00 p.m.
 PT on Monday, July 16, and last for 36 hours, through the end of the day July 17.
 This year, the e-commerce giant is adding another six hours to the event after extending it from 24 to 30 hours last year.